ne18070/ne18070/README.md

 Here are some of the technologies and tools I work with:

 - 🚀 HTML, CSS, JavaScript
-- 🌐 React, Node.js, Express
+- 🌐 React, Node.js, Express, Fastapi, Laravel
 - 💻 MongoDB, SQL
 - 🎨 Bootstrap, Tailwind CSS
+- Aws, Azure, Gcp

 ## Projects